Lessons learned from taking the plunge into menswear

 At first the sisters felt like they were operating in a man’s world where even the trade shows were “blokey”.

-“We were two women who had a background in womenswear and it was quite difficult at first,” says Power.
+“We were two women who had a background in womenswear and it was quite difficult at first,” says Cook.

 They now have a menswear manager and buyer who began working for them as a Saturday Boy, who helps provide a man’s perspective.

-“Sometimes we get it wrong as two women and it is good to have a man on board,” explains Power.
+“Sometimes we get it wrong as two women and it is good to have a man on board,” explains Cook.

 The Hub went from strength to strength and opened a third store in nearby Broadway Market in 2011, which sells both menswear and womenswear in the same store.

-“We think it is really nice to have it combined,” says Power.
+“We think it is really nice to have it combined,” says Cook.
 If the opportunity arose they would snap up a larger store in Stoke Newington.

 Getting the balance right